8483/notes/topics/nginx.md

 `/etc/nginx/nginx.conf` is the main server configuration file.
 For each site we run, a separate file is needed, unless we want to run just one site.

 Specific site configurations must be placed in the `/etc/nginx/conf.d/` folder.
 These override any `nginx.conf` settings.
-These are loaded by the `include /etc/nginx/conf.d/*.conf;` line.
+These are loaded by the default `include /etc/nginx/conf.d/*.conf;` line in the main .conf file.

 `http {}` block - For all incoming http requests, use these settings.